pnp/sp-dev-fx-webparts/README.md

 ## Contributions

-These samples are direct from the feature teams and SharePoint PnP core team (http://aka.ms/SharePointPnP).
+These samples are direct from the feature teams, SharePoint PnP core team (http://aka.ms/SharePointPnP) or shared by the community.
 We welcome your input on issues and suggestions for new samples.
-We do welcome community contributions around the client-side web parts.
+We do also welcome community contributions around the client-side web parts.
 If there's any questions around that, just let us know.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+Please have a look on our [Contribution Guidance](./.github/CONTRIBUTING.md) before submitting your pull requests, so that we can get your contribution processed as fast as possible.
+Thx.

-For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+> Sharing is caring!